kschan0214/sepia/README.md

 2. background field removal
 3. QSM (sometimes people also call it dipole field inversion)

-`qsm_hub` provides 4 standalone applications for the above procedures:
+**QSM Hub** provides 4 standalone applications for the above procedures:

 1. **QSMHub (One-stop QSM processing)**
 	one-stop platform from loading the mGRE data(either NIfTI or DICOM) to generating susceptibility map